soerentorp/coffeescript-challenge/challenge6/README.md

       .
       .

+If not, type this instead:

+     ./node_modules/jasmine-node/bin/jasmine-node

-If not.
-Call for help ;-)
+Still having problems?
+Call for help. ;-)

 Running the tests
 ------

-To run you test, inside the `challenge6` dir, type:
+To run your test, inside the `challenge6` dir, type:

     jasmine-node --coffee specs

-This tells the jasmine-node program at we use coffeescript and our `specs` dir.
+This tells the jasmine-node program that we use coffeescript and our `specs` dir.

 You should see:

     Finished in 0.002 seconds
     7 tests, 2 assertions, 0 failures

-Otherwise call for help ;-)
+Otherwise call for help. ;-)

+List the individual test by adding '--verbose' to the command, like so: 'jasmine-node --coffee --verbose specs'.

 The challenge
 ------